-Controlling Esophageal Cancer in the US.: A Colloraborative Modeling Project
+Controlling Esophageal Cancer: A Collaborative Modeling Project

 Principal Investigator: Chin Hur, MD, MPH

 Institution: Massachusetts General Hospital

 |John Inadomi, MD||University of Washington|